 Along with an easy-on-the-eyes layout, similar to BetMGM with options on both the side and across the top, but with less clutter, Barstool features 22 sports, including eSports, which none of the other top Ohio sports betting apps listed can say.

 With an extensive entertainment network in place before sports betting, Barstool chooses to spend a minimal amount on advertising its sports betting app.
 However, that doesn’t mean they’ve skimped on investing in the sportsbook or giving back to bettors.

-Barstool’s welcome bonus is on par with the competition, as the Ohio sports betting site offers a risk-free first bet up to $1,000.
-Any free bet credits require a one-time playthrough which is restricted to lines -200 or longer (i.e., -110, +100, +200).
-Bettors have 30 days to rollover any free bets.
+Barstool’s welcome bonus is on par with the competition, as the Ohio sports betting site offers a first bet insurance bonus up to $1,000.
+Any bonus bet credits require a one-time playthrough which is restricted to lines -200 or longer (i.e., -110, +100, +200).
+Bettors have 30 days to rollover any bonus bets.